What happens in the first 24 hours after CABG surgery?

 you will be transferred to a cardiac intensive care unit (CICU) or surgical ICU

 so that specially trained hospital staff can monitor your condition.
-Since the
+The

-recovery process is different for every patient, the amount of time you spend
+recovery process is different for every patient, so the amount of time you spend

 in the specialized ward will vary.